Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 If you’re lucky enough to land on the sweet spot straight away, your brew will have just the right amount of body.
 Depending on the roast, it could range from amber to burnt honey in color.
 As for the rate that the brew filters into the pot, you’re looking for a steady flow but not a deluge.

 Coffee that gushes through indicates the grind is too coarse.
 If you’ve moistened and bloomed the grounds but there’s barely a trickle when the rest of the water is poured over, it’s too fine.
-Especially bitter manual pour-over coffee is the result of a grind that’s — unintentionally — too fine.
-The same goes for excessive acidity.
+Overly bitter or acidic manual pour-over coffee is the result of a grind that’s — unintentionally — too fine.

 For Espresso